kdesai2018/ultimate-hackathon-starting-guide/machine-learning/README.md

   - Accurate models
   - Hard to debug

- PyTorch (Recommended for machine learning gods and high performance models with large datasets):
+ PyTorch (Recommended for machine learning gods who need high performance models and have large datasets):
   - Low Level API
   - Faster runtimes
   - Hardest to use